Killing of Ashli Babbitt: Reactions

 Though they deplored Babbitt's death shortly after the event, few among Republican members of Congress and conservative media initially claimed any wrongdoing from law enforcement, or suggested that it warranted a backlash.
 Gradually, though, efforts were made to suggest that Babbitt was a martyr, or at least a patriot who was unjustly killed.
 Fox News hosts Tucker Carlson, Laura Ingraham and Mark Levin were sympathetic to Babbitt, with Levin understating Babbitt's actions and claiming that she had just been "walking around with the rest".
-U.S. Representative Paul Gosar (R-AZ) said Babbitt had been "executed", later doubling down on that comment and adding that the police officer had been "lying in wait" and demanding to know his name.
+U.S. representative Paul Gosar (R-AZ) said Babbitt had been "executed", later doubling down on that comment and adding that the police officer had been "lying in wait" and demanding to know his name.
 This drew a rebuke from then-representative Liz Cheney, who accused Gosar of "[smearing] the men and women who defended us".
 The Washington Post reported in June 2021, "increasingly, key elements of the conservative movement [were] suggesting Ashli Babbitt was a martyr".
 According to The New York Times, these included far-right extremists and white supremacists, some of whom also viewed Babbitt as a "freedom fighter".
 Democratic strategist Mark Burns said this was a "dangerous development for a Republican Party with members increasingly comfortable pressing for and defending political violence".
 Both he and David Frum in The Atlantic compared these efforts to the Nazi glorification of Horst Wessel.

 Some QAnon supporters, including L. Lin Wood, have said that Babbitt is still alive and that her death was a "false flag" operation.

 In October 2021, Trump recorded a video message arguing that "There was no reason Ashli should've lost her life that day.
 We must all demand justice for Ashli and her family."
 Trump has also referred to the police officer who shot Babbit as a "thug".

-Russian president Vladimir Putin condemned the shooting of Babbitt, describing it as an "assassination".
+Russian president Vladimir Putin used the shooting of Babbitt to compare the actions of Capitol police with Russia's crackdowns on dissidents.
 Ernesto Araújo, the foreign minister of far-right Brazilian president Jair Bolsonaro, called for an investigation into Babbitt's death.